mgvWin/node_express_intro/README.md

 ## Development

+Run `npm run dev` for development
-Run `npm run start` for development by automatically restarting the app when file changes in the directory are detected.
+Run `npm run dev:hmr` for development by automatically restarting the app when file changes in the directory are detected.

 ## Running unit tests